cybriq/kismet/doc/tokens.md

 # tokens

-## How tokens work in proto
+## How tokens work in kismet

 Tokens are issued at a fixed frequency for which the difficulty adjustment algorithm adjusts the maximum hash value target in order to maintain the frequency given the indefinite number of miners attempting to mint them.

-The total amount of computation dedicated to mining proto tokens will be directly proportional to the number of competitors vying for governance roles.
+The total amount of computation dedicated to mining kismet tokens will be directly proportional to the number of competitors vying for governance roles.

 ### Token chain block format